You might not be able to actually see the future; however, with predictive analytics you can get pretty darn close.

 By monitoring data, businesses can see their future trajectory and stay on the course of improvement and success.
 While the future remains unwritten, data can help you control where your story goes next.

-Descriptive analytics tell the stories of the past.
+Put simply, descriptive analytics tell the stories of the past.
 Predictive analytics look forward.

 While some market behaviors prove highly unpredictable, predictive analytics can guide businesses in the right direction.
 Marketing managers tend to leverage predictive analytics the most, however they serve a wide array of business functions.